POC Joint VPD System Review

 Our Analysis and Test Results

 The Joint VPD System is a rock-solid knee pad with impressive comfort and protection.
 Despite a few quirks, these pads put up an admirable fight against the best of the best in our test class.
-They take home a Top Pick for Comfort thanks to the ultra-plush feel and the absence of any hard, awkward, plastic plating.

 The Joint VPD System uses POC's visco-elastic polymer dough for protection.
 Yes, visco-elastic polymer dough is a mouthful, and that's why POC simply refers to this material as VPD.
 VPD is a soft and pliable material that firms up upon impact.
 The padding really is amazingly soft and flexible compared to other pads in this test class that utilize a harder plastic that doesn't bend as freely.
 The VPD material is approximately .25-.5-inches thick.